 The career of a research chef is a pretty cool one.
-Research chefs combine all their knowledge of foods and mix them thoroughly with food science to contribute to the research and development of creative culinary creations.
+Research chefs use their knowledge of culinary art and food science to contribute to the research and development of creative dishes.
 Their food prowess is our palate's pleasure.
-Learn about what it takes to become a research chef.
+Learn about the career and what it takes to become a research chef.

 Research Chef Job Description